bradleyg/nserv/readme.md

 Nserv wants to be a [Nodejitsu](http://nodejitsu.com/) / [Heroku](http://www.heroku.com/) / [No.de](https://no.de/) style PaaS for deploying node.js applciations which can be hosted on your own servers.
 Nserv uses [nodejitsu](http://nodejitsu.com/#technology) applications [forever](https://github.com/indexzero/forever) and [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) so is running entirely on nodejs.
 A total works in progress, probably with a lot of bugs.

-The application assumes you have your own server with sudo privileges.

 ## Features:
 * Git deployment of applications
 * Simple management of deployed applications